 An auto dialer, or autodialer, is a device or dialer software that automatically dials phone numbers and waits for a live answer.
 When a live answer occurs, the cloud based phone system will do one of two things - play a recorded message or transfer the call to a live agent.

 Also known as voice broadcasting or robo dialer.
-If the person who answers can press a button to interact with the system – ie. to answer a survey question, confirm an appointment, or request an agent - it is known as IVR (interactive voice response).
+If the person who answers can press a button to interact with the phone system - ie. to answer a survey question, confirm an appointment, or request an agent - it is known as IVR (interactive voice response).

-Automatic dialers are ideal for blasting or broadcasting messages and reminders, and for soliciting responses to surveys and appointments.
+Automatic dialers are ideal for blasting campaigns or broadcasting messages and reminders, and for soliciting responses to surveys and appointments.
 They can reach a high volume of numbers with significantly lower (or no) employees needed.

 A power dialer is much better suited to these kinds of situations.

 Auto dialer laws, which are enforced by the FCC under the TCPA (Telephone Consumer Protection Act) and the FTC under the TSR (Telemarketing Sales Rule) are continually evolving.
 That makes it important for users to stay informed about compliance.
 Laws pertaining to automatic dialers apply specifically to devices that dial telephone numbers without human intervention - that is, without an agent initiating the start of each call.

 Compliance is multi-faceted and includes limits to the percentages of dropped calls, the ability to call and text cellular phones without consent, as well as adherence to general telemarketing laws such as acceptable call times, and do-not-call regulations.
 Because of potentially heavy fines, organizations using auto dialers are wise to fully understand compliance, and to consult an attorney prior to use.

 PhoneBurner’s easy to use power dialing software is a popular and highly effective auto dialer alternative, especially for any organization, business, and contact centers who rely on live conversations with customers.